-- ✓ Your location will only be logged if the on-board computer is connected to the Bosch eBike Flow smartphone app. - ▶ Agree to activities being collected and stored on the platform or in the app. - ⇒ All the pedelec's activities are stored and displayed on the platform and in the app.

-6.5.18.5 Setting up the lock function (optional)

-The user account can be used to activate the lock function.
-This will create a digital key on the smartphone, which is required to start the drive system.
+- ✓ Your location will only be logged if the on-board computer is connected to the eBike Connect app. - Agree to activities being collected and stored on the platform or in the app. - All the pedelec's activities are stored and displayed on the platform and in the app. - 6.5.18.5 Setting up the lock function (optional) - ✓ The user account can be used to activate the lock function for a maximum of 4 pedelecs. - ✓ 2 hours must have passed between 2 activations of the lock.